Statistics Lecture Series

-Two separate lecture series are run on statistical methods by Marek Gierlinski.
+This lecture series on statistical methods is run by Marek Gierlinski.
+These lectures were previously run as two separate series ('p-values and statistical tests' and 'Error Analysis'), which have now been combined.
 These are typically scheduled over a couple of weeks, and run in a lecture theatre.
 Advanced registration is not required for these.

 The core of our training program consists of a number of half-day modules which allow expertise to be developed across a range of disciplines.